AlexRandomed/Arduino_AZERTY_HID/README.md

 ## Configuration :
 ```
-Replace https://localhost/payload.ps1 with your payload
+Replace https://localhost/payload.ps1 with the url of your powershell script.
 ```

 ## Contributing